anabramo/simple-repo-ranker/README.md

 - facebook/react
 - pandas-dev/pandas

+The list of repository names by popularity, based on both commits and stars, is as follows:
+1. facebook/react
+2. pandas-dev/pandas

-The list is ordered by popularity, taking into account both the total number of commits and the total number of stars.
-In this case, 'facebook/react' is ranked first due to its higher total number of stars (222604) compared to 'pandas-dev/pandas' (42106), even though 'pandas-dev/pandas' has a higher total number of commits (34987) compared to 'facebook/react' (16777).
+The ranking is determined by considering the total number of commits and stars for each repository.
+In this case, the `facebook/react` repository has a higher total number of stars (222647) compared to `pandas-dev/pandas` (42118), which contributes to its higher popularity ranking.
+Additionally, the total number of commits for `facebook/react` (16779) is also higher than that of `pandas-dev/pandas` (34993), further solidifying its position as the most popular repository in the list.